heshamahmed-3ddx/google-authz-3ddx/docs/security.md

 # Security Considerations

 ## Overview
-This document summarizes the security measures and best practices implemented in the Google AuthZ 3DDX platform.
+This document summarizes the security measures and best practices implemented in the InsightHub platform.

 ---